Medtronic: History of Vitatron

-Public-private engagement

-Activism

-Medtronic is a corporate partner of Human Rights Campaign, a large LGBT advocacy organization.

 Criticism

 Animal rights

 In 2005, 2008, and 2010 PETA threatened to submit a shareholder resolution to improve animal welfare standards in the company.
 In 2005, PETA attempted to stop five specific animal experiments that it deemed "crude and cruel".
 In 2008, PETA protested the outsourcing of animal testing to countries with lax animal welfare laws, such as China.
 In 2010, PETA attempted to stop Medtronic's reported use of live animals in testing and training.
 In response, Medtronic conducted a feasibility study that found that banning the use of live animals was impractical.
 As of 2015 Medtronic continued to use live animals for testing and training but stated that it would look for alternatives in the future.
 In each case, PETA withdrew its shareholder resolution after talks with Medtronic's leadership.